zuozhenggh/learning-library/data-management-library/modern-data-warehouse/introduction/introduction-v2.md

 Lab 5 - Configure Integration and load data into ADW using ODI (60 minutes)

 - Use Smart Import to create an integration that moves data from your EBS to the destination data warehouse.
-- Connect to source ADW's tables and views.
+- Connect to tables and views in the source ADW.
 - Configure mapping between source and target.
 - Run integrations to move data from the two sources to ADW.

 Lab 6 - Perform Analysis - Import Dashboards (15 minutes)

-- Upload DVA file to OAC.
+- Import analytics project.
-- Connect ADWs to Analytics instance and create data sets.
+- Connect to ADW and create data sets.
-- Make Dashboards use data sets in ADW.
+- Analyse data.

 **You are all set.
 Let us begin!**